sisimomo/homeassistant-config/README.md

 | Single | Pause / Play current item in playlist                       |
 | Double | Next track in playlist if nothing is playing do nothing     |
 | Long   | Previous track in playlist if nothing is playing do nothing |

+## Light control in entry hallway
+The lights turn on automatically using one of the Xiaomi human body sensors and turns off if there has not been any movement detected by it for 30 seconds.

 ## Light control in living room
 The lights are turned off / on manually.
 Dimming is done automatically.
 To prevent dimming of the lights I have a input_boolean called 'dinner mode' which prevents the dimming if turned on.
 If 'dinner mode' is not enabled the lights dim automatically after kodi / emby starts playing something in the living room.